 The following study uses a complete CAD model of a Sony Ericsson mobile phone which was imported in CST MWS as a step-file.
 In addition, the SAM phantom head and a phantom hand are imported, as shown in Figure 1....

 For the discretization a global number of 15 lines per wavelength was chosen.
 The detailed parts of the antenna are automatically refined by the CST MWS expert settings.
 The final number of mesh-cells sums up to be around 11 Million cells.
 This mesh leads to a total simulation time of 129 min on a 64 bit PC with a 2.0 GHz processor for a broadband analysis up to 2.5 GHz.
 A view of the mesh is shown in Figure 2.

 Due to the high dielectric permittivity of 40 in the brain tissue the mesh needs to be much finer in the head region compared to the surrounding vacuum.
 In classical time domain solvers these fine mesh-lines need to be extended to the boundary of the computational domain (as e.g. in Fig. 2).
 However, the subgridding scheme in CST MWS allows different levels of mesh to be used for different solids in the model.
 Using the subgridding reduces the number of mesh-cells to just 4.5 million (see Fig.3).

 The resulting field distribution at 1.8 GHz is shown in Figure 4.
-It can clearly be seen how the wavelength inside the head is shortened compared to vacuum due to the high dielectric values.
+It can clearly be seen how the wavelength inside the head is shortened compared to in a vacuum due to the high dielectric values.
 The radiated field is basically guided around the head.